-Clay Center Presbyterian Manor earns zero deficiencies on assisted living survey
+Clay Center PMMA earns zero deficiencies on assisted living survey

 Clay Center Presbyterian Manor had zero deficiencies on its annual assisted living licensing survey conducted by the Kansas Department of Aging and Disability Services (KDADS).